mohamedamine99/Visualizing-what-convnets-learn/Visualizing heatmaps of class activation in an image/Readme.md

     <img src="https://github.com/mohamedamine99/Visualizing-what-convnets-learn/blob/main/Visualizing%20heatmaps%20of%20class%20activation%20in%20an%20image/results/gifs/dog_1_heatmap.gif" width=125>

 </p>
+Heatmaps are a powerful tool for understanding how a machine learning model makes decisions.
+In particular, heatmaps of class activation can help us understand which parts of an image the model is using to classify it.
+One popular method for generating these heatmaps is GradCAM, which stands for Gradient-weighted Class Activation Mapping.
+With GradCAM, we can generate a heatmap that highlights the regions of an image that are most important for a particular class.

+By visualizing these heatmaps, we can gain insight into how our machine learning model is making decisions, which can help us improve our models and build better AI systems.

+## Overview

+- `GradCAM_demo_1.ipynb` : This [file](https://github.com/mohamedamine99/Visualizing-what-convnets-learn/blob/main/Visualizing%20heatmaps%20of%20class%20activation%20in%20an%20image/GradCAM_demo_1.ipynb) contains code or a simple implementation of the GradCAM algorithm on a single image.
+The resulting heatmap is then processed and overlaid onto the original image to highlight the parts of the image that the CNN Sequential model is using to make its prediction.

+- `Gradcam.ipynb` : This [file](https://github.com/mohamedamine99/Visualizing-what-convnets-learn/blob/main/Visualizing%20heatmaps%20of%20class%20activation%20in%20an%20image/Gradcam.ipynb) has code that builds upon the previous `GradCAM_demo_1.ipynb` implementation, adding new functionalities and improvements such as video heatmap overlay and gif creations.
+In this file we computed the heatmaps for both pre-trained CNN sequential binary classification model and a multi-class (1000) MobilenetV2 model with imagenet weights.

+- `gradcam_funcs.py` : This [file](https://github.com/mohamedamine99/Visualizing-what-convnets-learn/blob/main/Visualizing%20heatmaps%20of%20class%20activation%20in%20an%20image/gradcam_funcs.py) contains all the functions used in `Gradcam.ipynb` with these functions well documented in the numpy style.

 **What is GradCAM** ?
 - Grad-CAM (Gradient-weighted Class Activation Mapping) is a popular technique for visualizing the regions of an image that are important for a neural network's prediction.